 Lamberts Point Terminal

-The Lamberts Point Terminal in Norfolk, Virginia, also known as the Norfolk Southern Coal Port, is the largest facility in North America for transloading coal from trains to ocean ships for export, with annual throughput capacity of 48 million tons.
-The main terminal is Pier 6, which has two shiploaders to load two vessels simultaneously, with combined dumping capacity of up to 8,000 tons per hour.
+The Lamberts Point Terminal in Norfolk, Virginia, also known as the Norfolk Southern Coal Port, is the largest facility in North America for transloading coal from trains to ocean ships for export, with annual throughput capacity of 43.5 million tonnes.
+The main terminal is Pier 6, which has two shiploaders to load two vessels simultaneously, with combined dumping capacity of up to 7,250 tonnes per hour.

 Lamberts Point Terminal is legally permitted to release up to 50 tons of coal dust into the air each year.

-Norfolk Southern Railway announced that it had shipped a record of 159,941.45 net tons of metallurgical coal to China out of Lamberts Point Terminal in Norfolk, VA.
+In 2011 Norfolk Southern Railway announced that it had shipped a record 150,000 net tonnes of metallurgical coal to China out of Lamberts Point Terminal.

 - John Boyd, "Norfolk Southern Coal Port Returns to Normal" Journal of Commerce, Jan.
 5, 2010.